In recruitment, every candidate counts. Mining candidate feedback can be the key to improving your recruitment process.

 1. Join up the process

-Recruitment often involves multiple teams and people within your organisation, from HR to managers within specific departments.
+Recruitment often involves multiple teams and people within your organization, from HR to managers within specific departments.
 It’s therefore easy for the process to become disjointed and inconsistent, causing potential delays or a failure to nurture candidates.
 This frustrates applicants, leading to candidate drop-outs during the recruitment process, with applicants likely to share with the world through the megaphone that review sites like Glassdoor provide.

 Companies need to take a lesson from customer experience – make sure that there’s a smooth, well-signposted journey for candidates, which sets expectations and keeps candidates continually up to date.
 That way you’re less likely to lose them unnecessarily, while also protecting your brand.